How old are you? Best guess, between 4-5 years old. But age is only a number!

 Where do you sleep?
 On the living room couch with my canine foster sister, Tessa.
 Sometimes, foster Mom and Dad let me and Tessa sleep in bed with them - it's a super treat!

 Do you like walking on a leash?
 Yes!
 I enjoy going for walks and am pretty good on leash, but get excited when I see other dogs.
 I will sit politely for treats and give my handler my attention when they pass.

 Do you have any "not-so-great" habits that we should know about?
 For instance, do you bark or dig in the yard?
 I don't typically bark, but if there is a snarky dog on the other side of the fence, I will run along the fence.
 I'm not sure if I'd dig if left alone in the yard, as my foster folks let me stay indoors when they aren't home.

 Are you house trained?
 (Meaning do you go potty outside) I am completely housetrained!

 Do you like playing in water?
 I LOVE water!
 My foster Mom and Dad bought us dogs a kiddie wading pool and I really enjoy splashing around it!
-They also take us to the lake from time to time and I love playing in the water along the shore with my foster sister!
+They also take us to the lake from time to time and I love swimming in the water!

 What do you love about your foster family?
 My foster Mom and Dad have been very patient and kind with me.
 They have helped me learn how to be a good canine citizen by taking me to LOTS of training classes.
 They go camping a lot and they almost always take us dogs along too!
 We even went all the way to Utah for three trips in the RV!